Tech-at-DU/React-Redux-Timers-Tutorial/P04-Setup-Provider/readme.md

 # Setup Provider

 One of the best features of using Redux is the ability to access your application state from any component.
-Making that happen requires a little work.
-The Provider component does this.
+Making that happen requires the Provider component.
+Set this up now.

 ## Setup provider